Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: MODEL

-where $\hat{a}_{d}$ and $\hat{a}_{d}^{\dagger}$ are the annihilation and creation operator respectively for the detector.
-Now, we write down the whole Hamiltonian $\hat{H}^{S}$ in the Schr\"{o}dinger picture with respect to the detector's proper time under the transformation table as
+where $\hat{a}_{d}$ and $\hat{a}_{d}^{\dagger}$ are the annihilation and creation operators, respectively, for the detector.
+Now, we write the whole Hamiltonian $\hat{H}^{S}$ in the Schr\"{o}dinger picture with respect to the detector's proper time under the transformation table as

 where $\Omega$ is the characteristic frequency of the detector.
-The first terms of the above equation represent the Hamiltonian of the scalar field.
-The second term represents the Hamiltonian of the detector.
-The third terms represent the interactions between the field (modes) and the detector.
+The first terms of Eq.~\eqref{eq:10} represent the Hamiltonian of the scalar field, the second term represents the Hamiltonian of the detector, and the third terms represent the interactions between the field (modes) and the detector.
 Notice that the form of the complete Hamiltonian in the Heisenberg picture coincides with the form of the Hamiltonian in the Schr\"{o}dinger picture.
-It is straightforward to write the most general $X-X$ type Hamiltonian for an arbitrary number of detectors moving on general trajectories with different proper times $\tau_{j}$ and with the time dependent couplings.